Millowisck/Portfolio/README.md

 # Portfolio
 My portfolio :)
 # About me
 Hello, my name is Michał Pawłowski and I would like to briefly introduce myself.
 I became interested in software testing a few years ago and decided to undertake and complete postgraduate studies in "Software Testing" at the University of Management and Computer Science in Rzeszow.
-Now I would like to present what I learned then and what I do now.
+In this portfolio I would like to present what I have learned during my studies and how I am currently extending my testing knowledge.

 # Tools
 [Postman](https://www.postman.com/) - API platform for building and using APIs.